davidchall/homebrew-hep/README.md

 ## Available packages ##
 All packages are tested on OS X 10.9 (Mavericks) on my personal machine and OS X 10.8 (Mountain Lion) on [Travis CI](https://travis-ci.org/) virtual machines.
 The build status of each package can be viewed [here](https://travis-ci.org/davidchall/homebrew-hep) - just click on an individual job to see a build log for that package.

-Here is a list of available packages.
-If your favourite package is missing, please request it on the [issues page](https://github.com/davidchall/homebrew-hep/issues) or consider making a [contribution](#contributing).

-Thanks to [**braumeister.org**](http://braumeister.org/repos/davidchall/homebrew-hep/browse/a), packages can now be browsed visually!
+Thanks to [**braumeister.org**](http://braumeister.org/repos/davidchall/homebrew-hep/browse/a), package metadata can now be browsed visually!
+Here is a quick list though:

 * `amcatnlo`
 * `applgrid`